YummyOreo/Pindow/KEYMAP.md

 ### "AddApp"

-Adds the current focesed app to the current config's app list.
+Adds the current focused app to the current config's app list.
 If a number is provided (not 0), then it will insert the app into that index and shift all others to the right.

 ### "IncrementConfig":